-Response: Planned population levels included in the regional plan are based on detailed projections developed by the Commission.
+Response: Planned population levels included in the Draft Plan are based on detailed projections developed by the Commission.
 Those projections include a range of future population levels - high, intermediate, and low.
-The projections were developed using a cohortcomponent population projection model, with specific assumptions made regarding vital events that affect population levels, including births, deaths, and migration.1 In general, the intermediate projection envisions a modest increase in fertility rates, a modest improvement in survival rates, and a gradual, modest improvement in net migration for the Region.
-The same assumptions regarding future fertility rates and survival rates were used for the high-, intermediate-, and low-growth scenarios.
+The projections were developed using a cohortcomponent population projection model, with specific assumptions made regarding vital events that affect population levels, including births, deaths, and migration.
+In general, the intermediate projection envisions a modest increase in fertility rates; a modest improvement in survival rates; and a gradual, modest improvement in net migration for the Region.
+The same assumptions regarding future fertility rates and survival rates were used for the high-, intermediate-, and lowgrowth scenarios.
 The projections differ primarily in terms of assumed future migration.
-The Advisory Committees on Regional Land Use Planning and Regional Transportation System Planning determined that the intermediate projection is considered the most likely to be achieved and serves as the basis of the "forecast" for the 2050 regional plan.
+The Advisory Committees on Regional Land Use Planning and Regional Transportation Planning determined that the intermediate projection is considered the most likely to be achieved and serves as the basis of the "forecast" for VISION 2050.